 Stand up paddle boards are a fun way to explore the lake and keep fit at the same time.
 Try Wadey or Carnes Creeks for calmer waters to get started and then venture further afield.
-You can hire boards from these suppliers.
+You can hire boards from these providers.

 Fishing on Lake Revelstoke is a favourite pastime for many local residents.
 Hang out and soak in the views while you try to catch Kokanee salmon, Dolly Varden trout, Bull trout, Rainbow trout, Cutthroat trout or Burbot on the lake.

-Be sure to get a fishing license and check restrictions and regulations before you head out!
+Be sure to get a fishing license and check restrictions and regulations before you head out.

 There is no cell phone reception past the dam, making the lake the perfect spot for a digital detox.
 Take some time for yourself, leave the stresses of the modern world behind and treat yourself to a day or two by the water.
 Explore the “road to nowhere”, the abandoned highway next to shoreline, relax on the beaches and enjoy the dark nights without light pollution – you might even catch an aurora, if you’re lucky!